11ty/11ty-website/src/docs/plugins/navigation.md

 ---
 # Navigation Plugin

-A plugin for creating hierarchical navigation in Eleventy projects.
+A plugin for creating infinite-depth hierarchical navigation in Eleventy projects.
 Supports breadcrumbs too!
 Used in production on this very website!

-* This documentation is for `eleventy-navigation` `v0.1.4`.
+* This documentation is for `eleventy-navigation` `v0.3.x`.
 * [GitHub](https://github.com/11ty/eleventy-navigation).

 ## Contents